citrix/accessing-monitor-service-data-citrix-cloud/docs/examples.md

-# Access via MS Excel PowerQuery
+# Access using MS Excel PowerQuery

 &#49;.
 Open Excel (Excel 2016 has PowerQuery inbuilt.
 If you are using earlier versions of Excel, install PowerQuery, see [https://www.microsoft.com/en-in/download/details.aspx?id=39379)](https://www.microsoft.com/en-in/download/details.aspx?id=39379))